 If our congregations are to truly be effective at reaching and raising up another generation of healthy families, then we (myself included) should also be careful to build congregations and communities that are not just sound intellectually, but are also healthy spiritually, emotionally and physically, providing tangible and practical support for one another and strengthening relationships.
 As I am always emphasizing within our congregation, it really all boils down to two things: our love for HaShem and our love for one another.
 If we can foster congregations that do this well, then we will definitely be on our way to better preparing the world for the return of Mashiach.

 Rabbi Joshua Brumbach is the spiritual leader of Ahavat Zion Messianic Synagogue in Santa Monica, CA, an adjunct instructor for the Messianic Jewish Theological Institute, and the author of a recently published commentary on the Book of Jude.
 He additionally serves as Vice-President of the Messianic Jewish Rabbinical Council (MJRC), sits on the Theology and Steering Committees of the Union of Messianic Jewish Congregations, and on the Administration Committee for the International Messianic Jewish Alliance.
 He holds a MJS in Rabbinic Literature from MJTI, a BA in Ancient Near Eastern Civilizations and Biblical Studies, and an AA in Anthropology from UCLA.
-He is an avid mountain biker, is married to Monique, a human rights attorney, and the father of a preschool-age son.

 1 Stuart Dauermann and Ellen Goldsmith, “Messianic Jewish Ethics Concerning Intimacy & Sexuality” (paper presented at the annual meeting for the Hashivenu Forum, Enfield, CT, May 18-19, 2016).
 See infro 3-33 (hereafter cited as Dauermann & Goldsmith).